-In the early twentieth century, there was a growing awareness that physical fitness and diet played an important role in achieving good health.
-The new movement was aligned with vegetarianism which was then reemerging in the United States, as shown below by the vegetarian menu from the first annual banquet of the Brooklyn Physical Culture Society in 1904.
-There is a revealing list of toasts on this menu, including one to “The Religion of Health” given by Bernarr Macfadden, an early advocate of vigorous exercise, vegetarian diets, and fasting.1 Macfadden promoted his ideas in the popular magazine Physical Culture which became the cornerstone of his publishing business and other enterprises.
-Marking an early point in his long career, two menus reflect the loose connection between vegetarianism and the cult of physical fitness.
+In the early twentieth century, there was a growing awareness that exercise and diet played an important role in good health.
+The physical fitness movement was then aligned with vegetarianism which was reemerging in the United States.
+The menu below comes from the first annual banquet of the Brooklyn Physical Culture Society in 1904.
+In addition to showing the connection between vegetarianism and the new cult of physical fitness, it also includes a list of toasts, including one to “The Religion of Health” given by Bernarr Macfadden.
+An early advocate of vigorous exercise, vegetarian diets, and fasting, Macfadden promoted his ideas in Physical Culture, a popular magazine that became the cornerstone of his publishing business empire.1

-Macfadden published over a hundred books in his lifetime, including his 1906 classic Muscular Power and Beauty, showing how to use tension and resistance to develop muscles, decades before his protégée Charles Atlas marketed exercise courses based on the same principles.
+Macfadden published over a hundred books in his lifetime, including Muscular Power and Beauty.
+Promoting the use of tension and resistance to develop muscles, this classic exercise book was published in 1906, decades before his protégée Charles Atlas marketed exercise courses based on the same principles.
 In 1907, following close on the heels of health magnates John Harvey Kellogg and C. W. Post, Macfadden opened a sanitarium in Battle Creek, Michigan.
-He also introduced a breakfast cereal called “Strengthfude” made with wheat, oats, and nuts.
+He also introduced a breakfast cereal called “Strengthfude,” comprising wheat, oats, and nuts.
 Two years later, he relocated his sanitarium to Chicago and renamed it the “Bernarr Macfadden Healthatorium.”

-The Heathatorium followed many of Macfadden’s strongly-held beliefs about food, such as having only two meals a day, as reflected by this daily menu from 1911.
-There are no desserts like cakes, pies, and ice cream on this order card, nor is there any white bread which he regarded as one of the worst things a person could eat.
-However, the Healthatorium was not strictly vegetarian, as evidenced by the hand-written inscription, adding two eight-ounce portions of “meat” to the diet of this patient.2
+The Heathatorium implemented many of Macfadden’s strong beliefs about food, such as having only two meals a day, as shown on this daily menu from 1911.
+In addition, there are no desserts like cakes, pies, and ice cream on this menu card, nor is there any white bread, something he regarded as one of the worst things someone could eat.
+Nevertheless, the Healthatorium was not strictly vegetarian, as evidenced by the hand-written inscription, adding two eight-ounce portions of “meat” to the diet of this patient.2

-In fact, Macfadden was not a vegetarian, even though he owned twenty Physical Culture vegetarian restaurants by 1911.
-When the success of the chain proved to be short-lived, he turned his attention to other projects.
-The next time he entered the restaurant business it would be in New York City during the Great Depression, not to promote vegetarianism, but to provide nutritious meals at low cost to help feed the poor.
+Surprisingly, Macfadden was not a vegetarian, even though he owned twenty vegetarian restaurants by 1911.
+And when the success of his Physical Culture chain proved to be short-lived, he quickly turned his attention to other projects.
+The next time he entered the restaurant business it would be during the Great Depression, not to promote vegetarianism, but to provide low-cast, nutritious meals to help feed the poor in New York City.

 1. Speaking on the “Highest Aspirations of a Girl,” the Mrs. Macfadden on this program was not around for long.
 While visiting the U.K in 1913, Macfadden organized a contest to select “the most perfect specimen of English womanhood.”
 After winning by unanimous consent, nineteen-year-old Mary Williamson married the charismatic, forty-five-year-old health guru.
 Married four times, Macfadden had eight children, seven of whom had surnames beginning with the letter “B.” (Macfadden changed his own surname from Bernard to Bernarr because it sounded like the growl of a lion.)